PuertoRicanGenome/Annotation/README.md

 Aleksey Zimin, Alaina Shumate, Ida Shinder, Jakob Heinz, Daniela Puiu, Mihaela Pertea, and Steven L. Salzberg

-`A reference-quality, fully annotated genome from a Puerto Rican individual`, unpublished
+`A reference-quality, fully annotated genome from a Puerto Rican individual`, available online at   https://www.biorxiv.org/content/10.1101/2021.06.10.447952v3 .A final version of the paper is in press as of November 2021 at the journal Genetics.

  The GFF annotation for the version 3.0 of the assembly is available at: